Classification Report

 • num_labels (int) – Number of labels in the dataset

-• target_names (Optional[Sequence[str]]) – Optional list of names for each label
+• target_names (Optional[Sequence[str]]) – Optional list of names for each label.
+If None, labels will be 0, 1, …, num_labels-1.

 • threshold (float) – Threshold for transforming probability to binary (0,1) predictions